Every website needs a regular website content review as part of its ongoing maintenance. Here’s the easy guide to what, how and when to do one.

 Content marketing is hip right now.
-It’s so hip that I feel like I should be wearing a massive beard while sipping a single origin blend coffee from an obscure African country out of a mason jar.
+It’s so hip that I feel like I should be sporting a massive beard while sipping a single origin blend coffee from an obscure African country out of a mason jar.

-What is content marketing?
-It is where you sneak up on customers and confuse the heck out of them by giving them helpful information, amazing tips and incredibly useful content without charging them for it.
-It is where we DON’T TALK ABOUT THE SALE.
+It is where you sneak up on customers and confuse the heck out of them by giving them helpful information, amazing tips and incredibly useful content … without charging them for it.

 Content marketing works on the concept that by being helpful we can build trust with potential clients and that when the time comes for them to buy something, they will fondly remember our brand.

-What Are Website Content Audits?
+What Is a Website Content Review?

 Cataloguing and reviewing sounds gentle.
 It sounds peaceful.
 It sounds like something done by motherly women in twinsets and pearls while wrapping books in clear contact paper at the local library.

-Unfortunately content audits are nothing like that.
+Unfortunately, website content reviews are nothing like that.

-Most website content audits are like machete wielding porters slashing their way through toxic overgrown jungles, while fighting off angry cute black and white animals that carry enough venom to bring down an armour-plated T-Rex.
+Most website content reviews are like machete wielding porters slashing their way through toxic overgrown jungles, while fighting off angry cute black and white animals that carry enough venom to bring down an armour-plated T-Rex.
 (Yes, Mr Penguin, Panda & Hummingbird – I am looking at you!)

 So rip off your shirtsleeves and tie them around your head as a bandana.
 It’s time to go Rambo on your content.

 If your website has been around for more than a few years, chances are that some of the material is a bit on the dated side and is less than useful.

 Stocktake time is where you count every item of stock you have in a store to work out what you have, what is selling, what needs to be written off and what needs to be sold at a discount.

 Your Web Content Needs A Regular Stocktake